Minnesota Home School for Girls: Architecture

 The subject property is further described as significant as it represents the Cottage Plan of state institutional design, as well as the work of Clarence H. Johnston Sr., a prolific Saint Paul architect in the first 30 years of the 20th century.
 The buildings of the Home School were constructed according to the Cottage System of Institutional Care, which was a design theory used by state hospitals and mental asylums in the late 19th century.
-The system called for the institutions to be built away from the populous in a rural area to create a private, tranquil atmosphere, with farm operations often becoming an integral part of the property.
+The system called for the institutions to be built away from the populace in a rural area to create a private, tranquil atmosphere, with farm operations often becoming an integral part of the property.
 The original property was gradually expanded so that by 1936 it consisted of 512 acre of land, which exceeds the current land area.